Ancient Goddess spirituality for the modern world

 The myths of ancient Crete, her people, and their gods twine through our minds like the snakes around the priestess's arms in those ancient temples.
 They call to us across the millennia, asking us to remember.
 In answer to that call, Ariadne’s Thread provides a connection with the spirituality, culture and daily life of the Minoan people, and commemorates the richness of a world in which women and men worked and worshiped as equals.

 In these pages, the glory of Crete once again springs to life; the history, the culture, and most of all, the intense spirituality of these fascinating people and their gods can inspire and transform our modern ways of thinking, worshiping and being.

 The ruined temples of ancient Crete may crumble along the coastline of this tiny island, but Ariadne’s thread still leads us into the labyrinth and safely back out again.

 - A short history of Crete, her people, and her ancient spiritual traditions

 - A year's worth of seasonal rituals

 - A lifetime's worth of rites of passage, from birth to death and beyond

-All the rituals are easily approachable by modern pagans.
-Many are suitable for solitary practitioners.
+All the rituals are easily approachable by modern Pagans.
+Some are suitable for solitary practitioners.
 And all of them will help you connect with Ariadne and her tribe.

 Ariadne's thread reaches across the millennia to connect us with the divine.
 Will you follow where it leads?